ikos23/hello-ai-agents/README.md

 # "Hello AI World" Agentic System Example

-> **This is an educational project** — built to demonstrate and explore the concepts Java library for building stateful, multi-agent applications with Large Language Models (LLMs).
+> **This is an educational project** — built to demonstrate and explore the concepts of Java library for building stateful, multi-agent applications with Large Language Models (LLMs).
 It is not production-ready software.

 Very simple Sprint Boot project with REST Controller that allows to trigger a simple Agentic system.